WHOAMI-D-M-C/DMC-obf-enc/README.md

 # DMC  OBFUCATED COMMAND FREE FOR ALL TEST IF IT WORK FOR YOU😈
-😈DON'T FORGET TO GIVE STARS😈
+😈DON'T FORGET TO GIVE STAR😈

 ![Logo](https://firebasestorage.googleapis.com/v0/b/testing-766a5.appspot.com/o/storage%2Fdata%2FAXRecorder_Edited_09092023_121811.jpg?alt=media&token=c6990fd7-dec4-4417-b027-a56e82b302b5)